 The Coral devices are based on the Edge TPU co-processor (Tensor processing unit), a small ASIC (application-specific integrated circuit) from Google.
 The Edge TPU was specifically designed to power state-of-the-art neural networks at high speed, with a low power cost.

 Using Google Coral for Computer Vision

-Google Coral devices are able to run machine learning models for Object Detection such as TensorFlow to detect objects in video streams.
-A pre-trained model can be deployed to the device, using a local video camera as the input.
-The Coral Edge TPU will detect objects locally, without having to stream the video to the cloud.
+Google Coral devices can run machine learning models for Object Detection, such as TensorFlow, to detect objects in video streams.
+A pre-trained AI model can be deployed to the device, using a local video camera as the input.
+The Coral Edge TPU will detect objects locally without having to stream the video to the cloud.